EdDataScienceEES/tutorial-Stead-James/index.md

 this joins all our data together by sample_id for occurrences and id for spatial_data, if theres any that don't have a match in either data sheet they will still be included and the columns from the other data will return NA.

+### Exploring differences between datasets and full_data

-look at the number of observation in the three objects we have 231171 in occurences, 23742 in spatial_data and 231171 in full_join.
+Look at the number of observation in the three objects we have 231171 in occurences, 23742 in spatial_data and 231171 in full_data.

-The difference is because for each sample_id in  occurences we have multiple recordings (hence the larger number of observations) but only one recording for each id in spatial_data.
+Each sample_id in occurrences has multiple species recordings, while spatial_data contains one entry per id.
+This explains the differing observation counts.

 So lets find the number of unique sample_ids we have: